 The Fourth of July is just around the corner – a holiday that traditionally brings with it dinner parties, barbecues and picnics galore.
-If you’re hosting this year we’ll assume that at this point you have the food, fireworks and Star-Spangled Banner all set to go, but how about that all-important Instagram-worthy tablescape?
-To help you shine as the patriotic hostess with the mostest this year, we’ve rounded up some of our favorite Independence Day-themed tablescapes as seen on Instagram to help you give your soiree that extra pizzazz.
+If you’re hosting this year I’ll assume that at this point you have the food, fireworks and Star-Spangled Banner all set to go, but how about that all-important Instagram-worthy tablescape?
+To help you shine as the patriotic hostess with the mostest this year, I’ve rounded up some of my favorite Fourth of July tablescapes as seen on Instagram to help you give your soiree that extra pizzazz.

 How are you planning on spending the holiday?
-If you’re planning on trying out one of these beautiful tablescapes make sure to tag us on Instagram!
+If you’re planning on trying out one of these beautiful Fourth of July tablescapes make sure to tag us on Instagram!